-Removal quotes are based on volume so the more you take with the more you'll pay.
-Be brutal - if you haven't used something in the last two years it's unlikely you'll do so in the future.
+Removal quotes are based on volume so the more you take with you the more you'll pay.
+Be brutal - if you haven't used something in the past two years it's unlikely you'll do so in the future.

 2) Book as early as you can

 Providers often charge more for late bookings as they know you've got less room for manoeuvre.
 Book moving services in plenty of time, particularly conveyancing as the full process can take between eight and 12 weeks from the time you instruct a property solicitor to completion.

 TOP TIP: Avoid Fridays, particularly before a bank holiday, as these are the most expensive days.

 3) Compare quotes

-Get three quotes from removal firms for the best price, and use one that is a member of the British Association of Removers, as they will be insured for your contents and abide with their strict code of practice.
+Get three quotes from removal firms for the best price and use one that is a member of the British Association of Removers as they will be insured for your contents and abide with by its strict code of practice.

 House move calculator and other useful links